leoitcode/bugslife/README.md

 1- Get Dataset (Concluded)

+2- Construct Notebook requirements

-2- Image Segmentation (In progress)
+3- Image Segmentation (In progress)

 Applying techniques like Mask R-CNN and Active contour model, I'm researching how the best way to achieve good instance and semantic segmentations.